johnbillion/user-switching/readme.md

 User Switching does not send data to any third party, nor does it include any third party resources, nor will it ever do so.

+See also the FAQ for some questions relating to privacy and safety when switching between users.

 ### Ethical Open Source

 User Switching is considered **Ethical Open Source** because it meets all of the criteria of [The Ethical Source Definition (ESD)](https://ethicalsource.dev/definition/):